openo-beta/Open-O/.devcontainer/README.md

 * This should open the Open-O repo in VS Code and prompt you to reopen the folder in the dev container environment.

 ## Enjoy developing with Open-OSP!

+### Checksum locks

+*TODO: Add a note about updating the checksum on libraries when they've been changed*